7 most expensive 'Harry Potter' items ever sold at auctions

 View this post on Instagram

 If you thought only the books sought that kind of price at auctions, wait till you read about the Harry Potter items used in movies.
 The round, black, wire framed glasses became synonymous with Harry Potter, as Daniel Radcliffe immortalised them.
-This legendary wardrobe piece in the films was sold for USD 20,000 (INR 16 lakh approx.) in the US in 2015.
+This legendary wardrobe piece in the films was sold for USD 20,000 (HKD 152705 approx.) in the US in 2015.
 This was one of the many glasses that were used over the years for the films.

 Sirius Black’s grey linen overcoat

 An indispensable character in Harry Potter, Sirius Black’s graph was something that no one saw coming.
 Harry’s godfather, played by Gary Oldman, did not appear in all the movies, but he had a profound impact on Harry’s life.
 Throughout the movies, Sirius was seen wearing a grey linen overcoat with suede collar and wooden buttons.
-This coat sold for USD 17,000 (INR 13 lakh approx.) at Bonhams in 2007.
+This coat sold for USD 17,000 (HKD 124062 approx.) at Bonhams in 2007.

 Harry Potter’s Hogwarts acceptance letter

 A part of Harry’s unforgettable Hogwarts experience was the owl delivering the Hogwarts acceptance letters at the doorstep of his Dursley home.
 While we saw the Dursley house being flooded with many envelopes from Hogwarts, one of them made it to a London auction.
-The priceless letter was sold for about USD 6,000 (INR 4 lakh approx.).
+The priceless letter was sold for about USD 6,000 (HKD 38161 approx.).
 This letter had the original wax seal on when it was sold.

 Hero and Featured Image: Courtesy harrypotterny/Instagram